My mamma told me to walk away

 Enter your password to view comments.

-I’m surrounded by single woman.
-Woman not single by choice but by fates cast of the dice.
+I’m surrounded by single women.Women not single by choice but by fates cast of the dice.

 Newsfeeds are inundated with opinions, articles, lectures, all searching for the answer to this drought in the marriage season.

 That’s all well and good.
-No one seems closer to any answers.
+No one seems any closer to the answer.
 So where does that leave us?

 All the single ladies.